Are you a non-profit, city/town, or state government agency interested in sending alerts? Please email email@example.com

 Vermont Emergency Management has partnered with Everbridge to provide Vermonters with enhanced capabilities to prepare themselves for emergencies, including:

-- Users can now download, and receive alerts via the Everbridge mobile app or continue to get them via SMS/TEXT, E-Mail, Mobile Phone, Work or Home Phone, and TTY/TDD Devices.
+- Users can download, and receive alerts via the Everbridge mobile app or continue to get them via SMS/TEXT, E-Mail, Mobile Phone, Work or Home Phone, and TTY/TDD Devices.

-- Users can now prioritize notifications by specifying the order of communication type and method.
+- Users can prioritize notifications by specifying the order of communication type and method.

-- VT-Alert also allows users to list up to five (5) additional locations in Vermont for which they want to receive alerts.
+- VT-ALERT also allows users to list up to five (5) additional locations in Vermont for which they want to receive alerts.
 These locations may include, for example, towns where other family members live, or where children attend school.

-Vermont Emergency Management launched VT-Alert in 2013 as a means of reaching Vermonters directly with emergency information via their cell phones, email, or home phones.
+Vermont Emergency Management launched VT-ALERT in 2013 as a means of reaching Vermonters directly with emergency information via their cell phones, email, or home phones.
 The system allows users to choose which alerts they receive, how they receive them, and for which specific geographic area.